-Common adverse events are defined as those that occur in 1% to less than 10% of vaccinees; very common adverse events occur in 10% or more of vaccinees.
-Please see Appendix D for a summary of adverse events identified in clinical trials of authorized mRNA COVID-19 vaccines.
+Common adverse events are defined as those that occur in 1% to less than 10% of vaccine recipients; very common adverse events occur in 10% or more of vaccine recipients.
+Please see Appendix D for a summary of adverse events identified in clinical trials of authorized COVID-19 vaccines.